 - Using social distancing practices, volunteers packed nearly 720 cases or 155,400 non-perishable meals over the course of eight days for 28 area food banks, pantries, and community kitchens.
 Also provided 200

-- Collected more than a ton of food donations (2,140 pounds) from shoppers at Foley’s Family Market in Hamilton on two Saturdays as part of our Send Hunger Packing initiative.
-The collected food was provided to the Mercer Street Friends Food Bank along with 1,748 cans of tuna ﬁsh purchased at a bulk price with $635 in cash from shoppers, a $1,000 grant from Rotary District 7475 and $500 from our Rotary Club’s Foundation.
+- Collected more than a ton of food donations (2,140 pounds) from shoppers at Foley’s Family Market in Hamilton on two Saturdays as part of a Send Hunger Packing initiative.
+The collected food was provided to the Mercer Street Friends Food Bank along with 1,748 cans of tuna purchased with $635 in cash from shoppers, a $1,000 grant from Rotary District 7475 and $500 from our Rotary Club’s Foundation.

 - Contributed $500 to an eﬀort by Team85 Fitness & Wellness to assemble Thanksgiving meals for 1,300 families in need.
 Club members and friends also helped to package and distribute the meals.

-- Through personal donations by club members we provided the Hamilton Area YMCA with 3,000 protective masks for staﬀ to help ramp up operations.
+- Through personal donations by club members, provided the Hamilton Area YMCA with 3,000 protective masks for staﬀ to help ramp up operations.
 Another 1,850 masks were given to community ﬁrst responders and health care workers.